jkereako/CloudStorage/README.md

 SDK is not ARC compliant and contains unmaintained packages like [MPOAuth][mpoauth].
 More over, the SDK is extremely bloated.
-Downloading and uploading files is a simple process, but the Dropbox SDK would make you believe you have to be a rocket surgeon to handle such tasks.
+Downloading and uploading files is a simple process, but the Dropbox SDK would make you believe it's rocket surgery.

 # Installation
 To begin with, you'll need a Dropbox account and you'll have to set up a Dropbox App.
-Next, rename `Secrets.example.plist` to `Secrets.plist` and enter in the correct information.
+Next, rename `Resources/Secrets.example.plist` to `Resources/Secrets.plist` and enter in the correct information.

 More on this later.